 TikTok Challenges are another popular form of content in which a user will post a prompt for others to respond to.
 These can range from simple questions to challenges that involve dances, cooking, or pranks.
 A great way to bond—and supervise your kids at the same time—is to participate in family-friendly challenges with your tween or teen.
 Unlike other social networks where it might be embarrassing or “uncool” for a parent to appear on their kid’s feed, many moms, dads, and even grandparents join in the TikTok fun—and sometimes go viral!

-TikTok has a 12+ rating.
+TikTok has a 12+ age rating.
 This means parents have access to device-level parental controls on Apple and Android devices.
 If you don’t want your tween or teen to download TikTok, you can prevent them from doing so via the settings in the App Store, Google Play Store, Amazon Appstore, and other official application platforms.

 According to TikTok’s terms and conditions, users are required to be aged 13 and older.
 However, once a tween or teen downloads TikTok, they only have to verify their age by entering a birth date.
-This is easy for kids to fake, so parents may want to monitor their child’s use of the app directly and/or establish clear boundaries.
+This is easy for kids to fake, so parents may want to monitor their child’s use of the app directly and/or establish clear social media boundaries.

 TikTok users between 13- and 15-years-old have private accounts by default, although teens can switch them to public ones.
 They can only comment on friends’ videos, and other users can’t “duet” the videos they post.
 This prevents their content from being used in ways they didn’t intend and potential cyberbullying.